RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

     **Setting time-to-live (TTL) parameters**: Applying TTL parameters to volatile keys specifies the duration for which a key should be retained in the cache before it becomes eligible for eviction.

    **Manually deleting data**: Removing data manually from the Redis instance can free up memory space and alleviate memory pressure.
-- By default, Redis evicts the least recently used keys with TTLs set
+- **By default, Redis evicts the least recently used keys with TTLs set**.

 ## <a id="cloud-storage"></a>Cloud Storage
 - Cloud Storage is a specialized storage system that primarily deals with **unstructured data**, including files, images, videos, backups, and various other types of data.
 - In Cloud Storage, data is organized and stored as individual objects, which are treated as atomic units.
 - This means that each object is independent and self-contained, allowing for efficient storage and retrieval of unstructured data.
 - Google Cloud Storage is **not suitable** to handle **real time streaming data**.
-- A bucket is a group of objects that share access controls at the bucket level.Cloud Storage service does not use a filesystem.
+- A bucket is a group of objects that share access controls at the bucket level.**Cloud Storage service does not use a filesystem**.
 - Cloud Storage can be used as both the staging area for storing data immediately after ingestion and also as a long-term store for transformed data

 **Bucket Naming**:-
 - Do not use sequential names or timestamps if uploading files in parallel.
 -  Files with sequentially close names will likely be assigned to the same server.
 - This can create a hotspot when writing files to Cloud Storage.
+- Bucket names can only contain lowercase letters, numeric characters, dashes (-), underscores (_), and dots (.).
+- Spaces are not allowed.
+Bucket names cannot be represented as an IP address in dotted-decimal notation.
+- Bucket names cannot begin with the "goog" prefix.
+Bucket names cannot contain "google" or close misspellings, such as "g00gle".

 ### Four types of Cloud Storage:-